Golden Gate, Kyiv: Church above the passage

 Gate Church had to serve "the heavenly protection of the city", but was also a regular church – people arrived to pray there.

 The bell chapel is reproduced in the form of a three-nave four-pillar single-dome temple.
-In the architectural decoration of the facades used ornaments from the brick, typical for the ancient buildings of that period.
-The floor of the church is decorated with a mosaic, the picture of which is based on the ancient floor design of Saint Sophia's Cathedral in Kyiv.
+In the architectural decoration of the façades used ornaments from the brick, typical for the ancient buildings of that period.
+The floor of the church is decorated with a mosaic, the picture of which is based on the ancient floor design of Saint Sophia Cathedral in Kyiv.

-Reconstruction of the monument reproduces the segments of the shaft adjoining to the gate.
-On the outside they have suspended slopes.
-At the top of the shaft there are wooden bunks.
-On the ends conventionally shown internal structures.
-From the city side on the facade there are warehouses.
-Inside the restored shaft segments there is an exposition of the Museum of the Golden Gate and the stairs leading to the balcony, from which a magnificent panorama of the city is visible.

 Square

 The Square around the Golden Gate was created in the second half of the 19th century.
 A botanical natural monument was created by the decision of the Kyiv executive committee No. 363 20 March 1972.